 Vice Chair of the Board

 Gerry Geckle is senior vice president of human resources for Universal Health Services, Inc. (UHS), one of the nation's largest healthcare management companies, operating—through its subsidiaries—acute care hospitals, behavioral health facilities, and ambulatory centers nationwide, in Puerto Rico, the Virgin Islands, and the United Kingdom.
-Geckle is very interested in Loyola's internship and career mentoring programs.
+Geckle graduated with a B.A. in sociology from Loyola College in Maryland (now Loyola University Maryland) and is very interested in Loyola's internship and career mentoring programs.
 She resides in Newtown Square, Pennsylvania, and is the mother of Christopher, '12, and Annie, The University of Richmond, '14.

 Gloria A. Flach, '81, MBA '85

-Gloria A. Flach served as Corporate Vice President and Chief Operating Officer of Northrop Grumman Corporation, a global security company.
-Ms. Flach retired from that position at the end of 2017.
-Flach currently serves on the board of directors of Emerson Electric Company.
-Flach was inducted into Loyola's Computer Science Hall of Fame for outstanding contributions in the field.
-She is interested in furthering the sciences and technology at Loyola.
+Gloria A. Flach served as Corporate Vice President and Chief Operating Officer of Northrop Grumman Corporation, a global security company, and from that position at the end of 2017.
+She currently serves on the board of directors of Emerson Electric Company.
+Flach graduated with a B.S. in computer science and MBA in finance from Loyola College in Maryland (now Loyola University Maryland), and completed the Executive Marketing Program at UCLA and the General Manager's Program at Harvard University.
+Flach was inducted into Loyola's Computer Science Hall of Fame for outstanding contributions in the field and is interested in furthering the sciences and technology at Loyola.

 Courtney E. McGuinn, '99